Navigation

 Living with female infertility

 Trouble getting pregnant, for any length of time, can be upsetting and stressful.
-Many people find the monthly cycle of hope and then disappointment takes an emotional toll, and that can affect every aspect of your life.
-Feeling stressed, whatever the cause, can affect your relationships and your sex life, which in turn can make getting pregnant even harder.
-There’s also some evidence that stress can affect how successful certain treatments are.
+Many people find the monthly cycle of hope and then disappointment takes an emotional toll.
+This can affect every aspect of your life.
+Feeling stressed, whatever the cause, can affect your relationships and your sex life.
+This in turn can make getting pregnant even harder.
+There’s also some evidence that stress can affect the success of certain fertility treatments.

 Living with endometriosis?
 Looking for support?